-Weight bearing CT image (left) of a small tear in the tibial surface of the posterior horn of the medial meniscus and corresponding axial image (right) depicting location
+Weight bearing CT image (left) of a small tear in the tibial surface of the posterior horn of the medial meniscus and corresponding axial image (right) depicting location mHiRise37 Rev A

 Segal NA.
 Advances in Visualization of Knee Cartilage with Standign Computed Tomography Arthrography.
 Poster presented at: Osteoarthritis Research Society International 2016 World Congress; March 31, 2016: Amsterdam, NL.